Fundraiser planned for family of victims killed in W. Hempfield fire

 LANCASTER, Pa.
-(WHTM) — The West Hempfield Fire Department is organizing a fundraiser and collecting donation for the family of the victims killed in a house fire.
+(WHTM) — The West Hempfield Fire Department is organizing a fundraiser and collecting donations for the family of the victims killed in a house fire that lost everything.

-On Saturday night, a fire killed two relatives inside a home on Marietta Avenue in West Hempfield Township, according to a neighbor.
+On Saturday night, a fire killed two relatives inside a home on the 3100 block of Marietta Avenue in West Hempfield Township, according to a neighbor.
+One firefighter was injured during the incident when he partially fell through the first floor.

-The fire department is working with Trio Bar and Grill at 3707 Marietta Avenue in Columbia.
-On March 8, from 11 a.m. until close 20 percent of food sales will be donated to the family.
+Efforts are now underway to help the surviving family members, the fire department is working with Trio Bar and Grill at 3707 Marietta Avenue in Columbia.
+On March 8, from 11 a.m. until close, they say 20% of food sales will be donated to the family.

 Clothing for men and children are also being accepted at the fire department.